WrightStuffNJ/WrightStuffNJ/SolutionDesign.md

 </figure>

 ## Data Analytics
-Data analytics will be used to enhance the system value for participants in a number of ways, inclding:
+Data analytics will be used to enhance the system value for participants in a number of ways, including:

 - Administrators
    - Which offerings are most used